Equivariant K-theoretic enumerative invariants and wall-crossing formulae in abelian categories: The K-homology group

-of homomorphisms of $K^\circ_\sT(S)$-modules, for all Artin stacks $S$ with $\sT$-action which we call the {\it base}.
-These $\{\phi_S\}_S$ must obey the following axioms. \begin{enumerate} \item (``Dependence only on $\fX$'') For any $\sT$-equivariant morphism $h\colon S \to T$ of Artin stacks, there is a commutative square
+of homomorphisms of $K^\circ_\sT(S)$-modules, for all $S \in \cat{Art}_\sT$ which we call the {\it base}, which obey the following axioms. \begin{enumerate} \item (Naturality) For any $\sT$-equivariant morphism $h\colon S \to S'$ of Artin stacks, there is a commutative square